Hardcover: 233 pages

 Alastair Humphreys is a National Geographic Adventurer of the Year.
 He has cycled around the world, rowed the Atlantic Ocean and walked a lap of the M25 – one of his pioneering microadventures.

-He has written eight books for Eye including the best-selling The Boy Who Biked the World trilogy, a series of novels for 9–12-year-olds based on the real-life adventures he recounted in Moods of Future Joys, Thunder and Sunshine and Ten Lessons from the Road.
+He has written eight books for Eye including the bestselling The Boy Who Biked the World trilogy, a series of novels for 9–12-year-olds based on the real-life adventures he recounted in Moods of Future Joys, Thunder and Sunshine and Ten Lessons from the Road.
 His more recent The Girl Who Rowed the Ocean is a similarly novelised version of his transatlantic crossing.
+It was shortlisted for the Stanford’s Children’s Travel Book of the Year.

 He is a qualified teacher.